 SMS as a marketing channel has been available for several decades now.
 And although some retailers have been sending promotional SMS campaigns for a while, they have never been so versatile as they are now.

 So let’s dive into the peculiarities of SMS marketing and see how you can employ Short Message Service into your business strategy.

 An SMS Campaign is a mean of business marketing that enables you to interact with your customers via text.
 SMS campaigns have a lot in common with email campaigns.
 However, an SMS campaign is even more personal than email since people use text messages mostly for communication with their friends and family.
 Although SMS campaigns have limitations on visuals and character count (up to 160), this marketing channel is faster and more effective so far.

 Like email marketing, in SMS marketing you can send different messages to your audience.
-SMS text messages that confirm transactions, inform about shipping, remind about abandoned carts are automated.
+Automated text messages that confirm transactions, inform about shipping, remind about abandoned carts are automated.
 They are being sent only when triggered and only to customers who trigger them.

 Meanwhile, SMS campaigns like email campaigns, are initiated from your side.
 You create a campaign, pick an audience/segment of recipients and send it out to the list you just selected.

 Both types of text messages are powerful.
 Only this time we are digging deeper about bulk SMS campaigns sent to multiple recipients at once.